On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center

-In this paper, we generalize the DAFC algorithm to hyperbolic space of dimension $5$, in order to get a finite set of generators up to finite index of $\SL_2((\frac{x,y}{\Z}))$.
-In \cite[Theorme 7]{Wilker93}, it is shown that $\PSL_2((\frac{-1,-1}{\R}))$ acts discontinuously on hyperbolic space of dimension $5$.
-Unfortunately this action is not given directly by M\"obius transformations, but one has to pass via the Poincar\'e extension, in contrast with the classical case on hyperbolic space of dimension $2$ and $3$.
+In this paper, we generalize the DAFC algorithm to hyperbolic space of dimension $5$, in order to get a finite set of generators of finite index subgroups of $\SL_2((\frac{x,y}{\Z}))$.
+In \cite[Theorem 7]{Wilker93}, it is shown that $\PSL_2((\frac{-1,-1}{\R}))$ acts properly discontinuously on hyperbolic space of dimension $5$.
+Unfortunately this action is not given directly by M\"obius transformations, but one has to pass via the Poincar\'e extension, in contrast with the classical case of hyperbolic spaces of dimension $2$ and $3$.
 Vahlen \cite{Vahlen02} introduced a special linear group of $2$-by-$2$ matrices over the real Clifford algebra $\Cliff_n(\R)$ of degree $n$.
 In \cite{Maass49} Maass also described this group.
 Recall that a Clifford algebra may also be seen as a twisted group algebra with a special cocycle.
 For details, we refer to \cite{AlbMaj}.
-They prove that it acts via M\"obius transformations on hyperbolic space of dimension $n+1$ and constitutes the orientation preserving isometries of $\Hy^5$.
-This generalizes the classical case of Fuchsian and Kleinian groups to higher dimensions.
+They prove that it acts via M\"obius transformations on hyperbolic space of dimension $n+1$ and constitutes the group of orientation preserving isometries of $\Hy^5$.
+This generalizes the classical cases of Fuchsian and Kleinian groups to higher dimensions.
 In 1985, Ahlfors draws attention to this method in \cite{1985ahlfors} and denotes this group by $\SL_+(\Gamma_n(\R))$.
 More recent papers about generalizations of Kleinian groups to higher dimensions include \cite{kapovich07}, \cite{maclachlanetall} and \cite{waterman93}.
-In this paper we consider the discrete subgroup $\SL_+(\Gamma_n(\Z))$, which acts discontinuously on $\Hy^{n+1}$.
+In this paper we consider the discrete subgroup $\SL_+(\Gamma_n(\Z))$, which acts properly discontinuously on $\Hy^{n+1}$.
 In particular we consider the action of $\PSL_+(\Gamma_4(\Z))$ on $\Hy^5$ and generalize the DAFC to this case.
-In this way, we get an algorithm to compute a finite set of generators up to finite index of $\SL_+(\Gamma(\Z))$.
-We then make use of the fact that $\SL_+(\Gamma(\Q))$ is isomorphic to $\SL_2((\frac{-1,-1}{\Q}))$ and use the concrete isomorphism given in \cite{ElsGrunMen} to get a finite set of generators up to finite index of $\SL_+((\frac{-1,-1}{\Z}))$.
+In this way, we get an algorithm to compute a finite set of generators of finite index subgroups of $\SL_+(\Gamma_4(\Z))$.
+We then make use of the fact that $\SL_+(\Gamma_4(\Q))$ is isomorphic to $\SL_2((\frac{-1,-1}{\Q}))$ and use the concrete isomorphism given in \cite{ElsGrunMen} to get a finite generating set of finite index subgroups of $\SL_2((\frac{-1,-1}{\Z}))$.
 Concerning matrices over general quaternion algebras, i.e. $\SL_2((\frac{x,y}{\Z}))$ with $x$ and $y$ negative integers not necessarily equal to $-1$, we make use of the fact that over $\R$ all totally definite quaternion algebras are isomorphic.
 We hence embed $\SL_2((\frac{x,y}{\Z}))$ into $\SL_2((\frac{-1,-1}{\R}))$ and re-use the same technique.